 - There is an initial guarantee fee, currently 3 percent of the guaranteed amount.

-- Reasonable and customary fees are negotiated between the borrower and lender.
+- Reasonable and customary fees for loan origination are negotiated between the borrower and lender.

 - Applications are accepted from lenders through USDA local offices year-round.

 - Interested borrowers should inquire about the program with their lender.

 - Lenders interested in participating in this program should contact the USDA Rural Development Business Programs Director in the state where the project is located.

 Contact the local Rural Development office that serves your area.